Translation management

 • Potential legal risks—if the translation is not accurate, it could be considered misleading and you could be liable for damages

-While the disadvantages of machine translation might seem to outweigh the advantages, it's important to remember that machine translation has come a long way in recent years with the emergence of neural machine translation (NMT), and continues to improve.
+While the disadvantages of machine translation might seem to outweigh the advantages, it’s important to remember that machine translation has come a long way in recent years with the emergence of neural machine translation (NMT), and it continues to improve.

-Machine-translation post-editing (MTPE)
+Machine translation post-editing (MTPE)

-A third option, which is a hybrid of human and machine translation, is machine-translation post-editing (MTPE).
+A third option, which is a hybrid of human and machine translation, is machine translation post-editing (MTPE).
 MTPE is where you use machine translation tools to generate a draft translation, which is then edited and polished by a human translator to improve accuracy.

 How to translate a web page in your browser